bradbell/cppad_py/sphinx/test_out/children_res.rst

 Children
 --------
-This example has a children command and the corresponding links are automatically placed directly below; i.e., where the command is located.
+This example uses a children command and the corresponding links are included.
+If it had used a child link command, the same links would have been created automatically.

 .. toctree::
    :maxdepth: 1
+   :hidden:

    indent_space_exam
    indent_tab_exam

+- :ref:`indent_space_exam`
+- :ref:`indent_tab_exam`

 .. _children_res.example: